FLMRobert/OpenLedModule/CONTRIBUTING.md

 Makerspaces might also contribute by being showrooms for OpenLedModule lamps: simply mount one or more OpenLedModule lamps in your workshop and show them to interested people.

-How to contribute:
-Build your own OpenLedModule lamp to get a feeling whether that's possible in your Makerspace.
+*How to contribute:* Build your own OpenLedModule lamp to get a feeling whether that's possible in your Makerspace.
-If it's possible: run a test workshop and check whether the participants were happy.
+If it's possible: run a test workshop and check whether the participants were happy with the workshop.
 If you successfully ran the workshop: let us know, then we will add your Makerspace to our list of supporting Makerspaces!

 ### Makers